Galois symmetries of knot spaces: The Goodwillie-Weiss tower and -completion

 For a tower of based spaces and basepoint preserving maps,

 there is an associated spectral sequence \cite[IX.4]{BousfieldKan} whose $E^1$ page is

 and the first differential $d^1 : E^1_{-s,t}(T) \to E^1_{-(s+1),t}(T)$ is the composite

 where the second map is the boundary homomorphism.
+The differential $d^r$ has degree $(-r, r-1)$.

 We assume that each $T_i$ has abelian homotopy groups (including $\pi_0$) and that the induced maps on homotopy groups are group homomorphisms (e.g. a tower of $2$-fold loop spaces).
 This is the case in our examples below, and having this hypothesis avoids subtleties which arise when defining this spectral sequence in general, when $\pi_0$ and $\pi_1$ are not abelian groups.
-The differential $d^r$ has degree $(-r, r-1)$.

 Let us briefly discuss convergence.
 For details, see \cite[IX]{BousfieldKan}.
 Let $F^s\pi_*(\mathrm{holim}T)$ be the image of the map $\pi_*(\mathrm{holim}T)\to \pi_* T_{s}$.
 Using the Milnor short exact sequence, we see that, up to a $\lim^1$-term, the group $\pi_* (\mathrm{holim}T)$ is the limit of the tower of epimorphisms